codeGROOVE-dev/policy/README.md

 ## Privacy

-We collect only what's needed and never sell your data.
-You can request, update, or delete your info anytime through your account or email.
-All data relating to a customer expires in 21 days.
+We only store your data for the purposes of caching or logging for incident response.
+You can request, update, or delete your information at any time.
+All data relating to a user expires within 14 days.

 ## Anti-Human Trafficking